forem/forem/docs/frontend/debugging.md

 - Refer to the respective debugger extension documentation above to ensure that your browser is running with remote debugging enabled.
-- Once you have your local installation of DEV running, you can attach to either the Chrome or Edge Debugger.
+- Once you have your local installation of Forem running, you can attach to either the Chrome or Edge Debugger.

   ![Launch menu for debugger in VS Code](/vscode_launch_debugger.png 'Launch menu for debugger in VS Code')